TEACHING PRACICES & CLASSROOM STRATEGIES

 In looking at Millennials’ distinct learning preferences, Diana Oblinger and Claire Raines, authors of Managing Millennials, conclude that these students appreciate teamwork, experiential activities, structure, and the use of technology, citing their strengths in goal orientation, positive attitudes, a collaborative learning style, and multitasking (although this last one is hotly debated).
 What we are seeing in Generation Z and already with Generation Alpha (feeling old, anyone?) is much the same.

 Creating these kinds of multiple connections with concepts also facilitates the process of retrieval.
 The more connections to the content, the more retrieval cues to access it.
-And this is the basis of the learner-centered approach: empowering students by helping them build on what they already
+And this is the basis of the learner-centered approach: empowering students by helping them build on what they already know and helping them organize their knowledge.
+It’s not just about content!
+Students should have many opportunities to engage, manipulate, and forge meaning.

 4. Working in a silo

 Working solo in a classroom without much interaction is a surprisingly easy thing to do.
-By tackling so much work in a given term or academic year, teachers can easily lose track of collaboration with peer educators or miss opportunities for beneficial teacher
+By tackling so much work in a given term or academic year, teachers can easily lose track of collaboration with peer educators or miss opportunities for beneficial teacher training.
+However, schools that have set aside time for teacher collaboration and faculty teamwork have shown results that are quite simply amazing.
+Research done at participating secondary schools in Texas cited several changes which were made over time that positively impacted learner gains.
+Some of these implementations were:

 - Organizing interdisciplinary teams of teachers to work together to plan curriculum and instruction in ways that support students to meet grade-level standards.

-- Aligning classroom learning, assignments and assessments to grade-level work and college-readiness standards.
+- Aligning classroom learning, assignments, and assessments to grade-level work and college readiness standards.

 - Together teachers analyze the quality of assignments and assessments.
 They also share work to integrate academic and career instruction and to ensure rigor across disciplines.